 - We recommend that you also print this page and attach it to the printout of the article, to retain the full citation information.

 - This article was written and prepared by U.S. Government employees on official time, and is therefore in the public domain.

 - You may send email to firstname.lastname@example.org to request a hard copy of this publication.
 (Please specify exactly which publication you are requesting and your mailing address.)

 XML: View XML

-Helmer, E. H.; Lefsky, M. A.; 2006.
+Helmer, E. H.; Lefsky, M. A. 2006.
 Forest Canopy Heights in Amazon River Basin Forests as Estimated with the Geoscience Laser Altimeter System (GLAS).
 In: Aguirre-Bravo, C.; Pellicane, Patrick J.; Burns, Denver P.; and Draggan, Sidney, Eds.
 2006.
 Monitoring Science and Technology Symposium: Unifying Knowledge for Sustainability in the Western Hemisphere Proceedings RMRS-P-42CD.
 Fort Collins, CO: U.S. Department of Agriculture, Forest Service, Rocky Mountain Research Station. p.
 802-808

 Get the latest version of the Adobe Acrobat reader or Acrobat Reader for Windows with Search and Accessibility